F-Army/SLMF-HTTP-connector/README.md

 Documentation
 ----------

-User documentation is currently in progress but you can generate the library files documentation inside the project folder:
+You can generate the library documentation inside the project folder using:
 ```
 npm run docs
 ```